soniasingla/etherlink-nft-dapp/README.md

 - Click Mint NFT and confirm the transaction in your wallet.
 - Wait for confirmation; your NFT will then be minted to your wallet.

-> Note: Ensure you have testnet TEZ tokens for gas.
+> Note: Ensure you have testnet XTZ tokens for gas.
 Get tokens from [Etherlink Faucet](https://faucet.etherlink.com/).

 ### View NFTs